 Heartburn is a symptom of GORD or gastro-oesophageal reflux disease, also known as GERD.
-This burning sensation is due to liquid from the stomach rising up the gullet, or oesophagus.
+This burning sensation is due to liquid from the stomach rising up the gullet or oesophagus.
 Which can also leave a nasty taste in the mouth.
-Heartburn can be an occasional nuisance or it can be a severe and lifelong problem.
+This can be an occasional nuisance or it can be a severe and lifelong problem.
+So, it’s good to know a few simple home remedies for heartburn.

 Orthodox medications for heartburn include antacids and acid blockers.
 They work by either neutralising stomach acid or blocking its production.
 This raises the pH of the stomach contents and helps reduce burning.